pgugger/LandscapeGenomics/README.md

-# LandscapeGenomics
+# *Bioinformatics for Landscape Genomics*
-Tutorials for bioinformatics and data analysis related to landscape genomics
+Exercises for workshop at UNAM-Morelia, Mexico, October 2016